Outline

 Once the swap is witnessed and validated, it is ready to be executed by the Zenswap protocol.
 For more details, check out “Architectural Components” and “Transaction Lifecycle”.

-The Zenswap tech stack can be broken down into two key pieces: Analog GMP and Circle CCTP.
+The Zenswap tech stack can be broken down into three core components:

 - A user burns USDC on the source chain.